TymekGluch/submariner-watch/README.md

 ## how to install

-1. First use `node -v` to find out is your node has the correct version.

 2. use `git clone https://github.com/TymekGluch/submariner-watch.git` to clone repository.

 3. use `npm install` with integred package.json terminal.